-Teams consist of four to eight students who configure and defend their networks and computers from attack.
+Teams consist of up to eight students who configure and defend their networks and computers from attack.
 Multiple schools can come together to form a team.

 One or two advisors from each school must be present.
 Advisors are not allowed to participate or coach their students during the competition,